munificent/craftinginterpreters/book/scanning.md

 ^code scan-tokens

-It works its way through the source code, adding tokens, until it runs out of characters.
+The scanner works its way through the source code, adding tokens, until it runs out of characters.
 When it's done, it appends one final "end of file" token.
 That isn't strictly needed, but it makes our parser a little cleaner.

 This loop depends on a couple of fields to keep track of where in the source code we are: